petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-master-page-template.md

    The menu displays are going to be set later.

-Third, create a section where the user can subscribe to the company's mailing list to receive updates, offers, and other announcements directly to their inbox.
+Third, create a section where the user can subscribe to the company's mailing list to receive updates, offers, and other announcements directly to their inbox:

 1. In the last grid module, change the Dialect Text to `Stay in Touch`.